The Medical Chambers Kensington logo Call icon

 • They will also take up to three close-up images of particular moles that you’re concerned about

 • You’ll receive an initial email report within 2 working days.
-If everything looks fine, you’re good to go
+If everything looks fine, there’s no more to do

 • If you have many atypical moles, we’ll invite you for a second scan in a year’s time to check for changes